charlesjv-6/AntiTimeClock/README.md

 How to Use:

 Installation: Simply download or clone the project repository from GitHub.
-Configuration: Customize settings such as interval duration, overlay position, and appearance.
-Press X to show/hide the option window.
+Configuration: Customize settings such as interval duration, overlay position, and appearance. [[Press X to show/hide the option window]]
 Screenshot Collection: Place your screenshots in the designated folder within the project directory.
 Launch: Open the index.html file in a web browser to start the application.
 Customization: Modify settings or styles as needed to suit your preferences.
 Press X to show/hide the option window.